Western Premiership (football)

-The Western Premiership is an amateur status league run by Central Football for association football clubs located in the central mid-west regions of the North Island of New Zealand.

-The league is composed of clubs from the Manawatū–Whanganui and Taranaki regions.

-The Western Premiership is a New Zealand tier four competition, and below the Central League 2.
+The Western Premiership is an amateur status league run by Central Football, for association football clubs located in the central mid-west regions of the North Island of New Zealand, and composed of clubs from the Manawatū–Whanganui and Taranaki regions as a New Zealand tier four competition, that pairs with the Eastern Premiership and sits below Central League 2.

+The Western Premiership (Western League), has existed sporadically in different forms between 1957 and 2016, and was reformed in 2025 after the collapse of the Central Federation League, replacing both the Horizons Premiership (2017) and the Taranaki Premiership (1986) within the reconfiguration of the leagues by New Zealand Football and Central Football.

 League format

-The league currently comprises 11 teams, who each play a single round of competition before being divided by points accrued and placed into "Top 6" and "Bottom 5" sub-divisions.
+The league currently comprises 10 teams, who each play a double round, home and away.

-The teams in each sub-division play each other in a single round.

-At the conclusion of the Western Premiership competition the winners of the "Top 6" sub-division are crowned champions.
+At the conclusion of the Western Premiership competition the winners are crowned champions.

 The champions of the Western Premiership then play a two-legged tie with the Eastern Premiership champion.

-The winner of the Western and Eastern Premierships play–off, then play a two-legged tie against the Capital Premier League champions to decide which club is promoted to Central League 2.
+The winning club of the Western and Eastern Premierships play–off then plays a two-legged tie against the Capital Premier League champions to decide which club is promoted to the next season's Central League 2.

-The team in last place of the "bottom 5" sub–division of the Western Premiership is relegated automatically to either the Manawatū or Taranaki Championships.
-The relegated club is replaced by the highest ranking side from either local championship.
+The last placed club of the Western Premiership can be relegated to either the Manawatū or Taranaki Championships and replaced in the competition by the qualifying side from either of the respective regional championships.